LLM Gateways: The Straightforward Guide

 What is an LLM gateway?

-An LLM gateway is middleware that gives you one API for all your LLM providers.
+A gateway is middleware that gives you a single API for all your LLM providers.
 It handles keys, failover, observability, and lets you swap models without rewriting your app.
-Learn more.

-Why use a gateway instead of coding to OpenAI or Anthropic directly?
+Why use a gateway instead of coding directly to OpenAI or Anthropic?

-Because production changes.
-Gateways let you switch, add fallbacks, control costs, and monitor everything, no rewrites.
+Because production changes fast.
+Gateways let you switch, add fallbacks, control costs, monitor everything, no rewrites.

 Is Bifrost OpenAI-compatible?

 Yes.
-Just point your SDK to Bifrost’s endpoint and you’re set.
-See the docs.
+You just point your SDK at the Bifrost endpoint and you’re set.
+(See Quickstart)

 How hard is it to deploy Bifrost?

-It’s a one-liner with NPX or Docker.
-There’s a web UI for setup and live monitoring.
+It’s basically a one-liner with npx or docker, and a web UI for setup and monitoring.
+(See Quickstart)

 What about performance?